-To build a website, it is essential for a beginner to customize WordPress theme, according to the purpose of the website and has all the essential features that will be required to run the website successfully.
+To build a website, it is essential for a beginner to customize a WordPress theme, according to the purpose of the website, and has all the essential features that will be required to run the website successfully.
 For example, if you are planning to build an eCommerce, website, first you buy a domain and hosting service and then apply a theme that matches your website niche.

-But your work has not been done yet, the themes that are provided by WordPress or third parties are developed keeping in mind for all users.
+But your work has not been done yet, the themes that are provided by WordPress or third parties are developed keeping in mind all users.
 So, some of the features or designs might not match your requirements or your expectations.
 Hence you need to customize the WordPress theme and redesign it according to your needs.

-Customizing WordPress themes using tools, plugins, page builders and even coding such as CSS can be tricky and a bit cumbersome.
+Customizing WordPress themes using tools, plugins, page builders, and even coding such as CSS can be tricky and a bit cumbersome.
 But with the best strategy and little patience, one can easily build a website effortlessly.

 Themes are just like providing a frame for your portrait, But the main designing part is in the hands of admins.
 In this article, we will take you on the journey of How you can Customize the WordPress theme easily and make your website stand out from others.

-What do you mean by a WordPress theme?
+What Do You Mean by a WordPress Theme?

-These all questions have a common answer, and that is Customize WordPress theme.
+These all questions have a common answer, and that is to Customize the WordPress theme.
 These top websites have well-customized websites that give them a unique touch that helps them to emerge as a unique brand.
 Hence, WordPress theme customization is not all about designing or adding features, But it helps to promote your business.